ldebritto/alfred-calculate-anything/README.md

 ## Configuration

 You can easily configure the Calculate Anything workflow.
 Simply open Alfred, type `ca` and you will see a list of all the available options to configure the workflow.
-You can also filter the options for example launch Alfred and start typing `ca fixer` and you will automatically see the options filtered.
+You can also filter the options for example launch Alfred and start typing `ca exchangerate` and you will automatically see the options filtered.
 To select an option just press Return.

 <p align="center">
 <img src="/assets/gifts/config-v3-01.gif?raw=true">